rptb1/tammy-norie/plan/unsinkability.rst

 _`.plan.weighbridge`

-  Visit a public weighbridge with the boat on her trailer before launch, then again with just the trailer after launch, in order to find out the real weight and required volume of floatation.
+  Visit a public weighbridge with the boat on her trailer (all equipment laoded) before launch, then again with just the trailer after launch, in order to find out the real weight and required volume of floatation.
 Compare to actual volume and make further plans as necessary.
 This can't happen until launch in Spring 2020.
   There is a weighbridge at `.supplier.veolia`_.

 _`.plan.more`